heyimalex/s3tup/README.md

     $ s3tup /path/to/your/config.yml

 Easy as that!
-The configuration file can be as simple or robust as you need, and there are a few example in the repo to help you out.
+The configuration file can be as simple or robust as you need, and there are a few examples in the repo to help you out.

 Alternatively you can use s3tup as a library within python.